 The synchronization channel carries information for frame synchronization of the mobile station and identification of a base transceiver station.
 It is required only for the operation of the radio sub-system.
-Different channels are used for SCH and COMPACT CSCH.
+Different channels are used for SCH, EC-SCH and COMPACT CSCH.

 3.3.2.2.1 Synchronization channel (SCH)